This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may be weighed and asked to change into a hospital gown.
 You may be given medicine in your IV to help you relax or make you drowsy.
 You will be taken on a cart to the operating room.

 You will be taken to the recovery room.
 You will stay there until you wake up.
 You will then be taken back to your room.
-Do not get out of bed until your caregiver says it is OK.
+Do not get out of bed until your healthcare provider says it is OK.
 Bandages will cover your incisions.
 These bandages keep the areas clean and dry to help prevent infection.

 This is a room where your family can wait until you are ready for visitors after your surgery.
 Your doctor or nurse will find them in the waiting room to tell them how the surgery went.
 If your family leaves the hospital, ask them to leave a phone number where they can be reached.